-Bo & Mie has three locations in central Paris, with the largest and most central located in the Louvre-Tuileries district.
+Bo & Mie has several locations in central Paris, with the largest and most central located in the Louvre-Tuileries district.
 It’s got dozens of seats available, making it an ideal place to grab a sandwich, pastry, hot drink and enjoy a little lunch between visiting the sights.

 - Address (Main location): 91, Rue de Rivoli, 75001 Paris (1st arrondissement)